What is PHP Curl Library?

 Curl to PHP Example

-The following is an example of converting Curl syntax to PHP code:
+The following is a Curl example of converting to PHP code:

 You will get generated PHP code: